Calculated based on number of publications stored in Pure and citations from Scopus

 Personal profile

-Tamara Cumming is a Senior Lecturer with the School of Teacher Education, and a CSU Research Fellow (2018-2020).
-Tamara has worked in the early childhood sector for over 15 years.
-Prior to becoming an academic she held positions as an early childhood educator, inclusion support manager and research officer in a children's services organisation prior.
+Associate Professor Tamara Cumming is Associate Director Workforce and Policy of the Children's Voices Centre at CSU.
+Tamara has worked in the early childhood sector for over 20 years - as an academic since 2014, and prior to this as an early childhood educator, inclusion support manager and research officer in a children's services organisation.

 Research Interests